 • Visa conditions: visa is valid for 120 days and can be extended for a further 60 days

-The D1 visa in Portugal covers a wide range of activities.
-Also known as the Work Visa, it is a long-term Type D visa that permits non-EU/EEA citizens to live and work in Portugal.
+The D1 Visa covers a wide range of activities.
+Also known as the Portugal Work Visa, it is a long-term Type D visa that permits non-EU/EEA citizens to live and work in Portugal.
 It is specifically intended for individuals who have secured a job offer from a Portuguese employer.

-The D1 Visa is typically granted for a year, after which it can be renewed and may eventually lead to a residence permit, allowing the holder to live and work in Portugal on a long-term basis.
+The D1 Visa is typically granted for a year, after which it can be renewed and may eventually lead to a residence permit, allowing the holder to live and work in Portugal long-term.

 This visa necessitates proof of employment, a work contract, or an invitation from a Portuguese company, along with other documentation to demonstrate the applicant’s qualifications and suitability for the job.